-Let me begin with a summary of the debate between those diametrically opposed construals, between essentialists and cultural-religious constructivists, the former maintaining a common, even sui generis, basis for mystical experience involving intimate contact with the divine.
-I will divide the essentialists into two camps: (1) those like W. T. Stace, Robert K. C. Forman, and Jonathan Shear who claim that some experiences are of immediate identity, undifferentiated unity, transcending completely the subject-object structure; (2) others, like Bernard McGinn, Moshe Idel, and Henry Simoni-Wastila, who counter that any mystical experience must have some object not identical with the mystical subject without remainder.
-This latter implies some mediation, though much of the normal mediation inherent in human consciousness may drop away.
+To summarize the essentialists, I divide them into two camps: (1) those like W. T. Stace, Robert K. C. Forman, and Jonathan Shear who claim that some experiences are of immediate identity, undifferentiated unity, transcending completely the subject-object structure (2) others like Bernard McGinn, Moshe Idel, and Henry Simoni-Wastila who counter that any mystical experience must have some object not identical with the mystical subject without remainder.
+As suggested just above, this latter implies some mediation, though much of the normal mediation inherent in human consciousness may drop away.

 In their portrayals of immediate identity, Stace, Forman, and Shear emphasize the purity of mystical experience, that is, its contentless nature.
 It is an experience of nothing-no-thing-in particular, non-intentional in the sense of intending no object.
-Forman labels it a "pure consciousness event (PCE)" and Shear an "introspective mystical experience (IME)."
-Shear goes on to describe it "as devoid of phenomenological contents (sense perceptions, images, thoughts, emotions, sense of individual identity, etc.) whatsoever" (320).
-Earlier Stace wrote of "a kind of consciousness which has no objects," "without any empirical content" (82).
-Unlike these three thinkers, I would raise the possibility of our ordinary, everyday consciousness occasionally lacking focus on any particular object, thought, emotion, etc. Clearly, however, these essentialists intend something extraordinary about the nature of mystical experience.
-In his Journal of the American Academy of Religion piece, Forman does not commit himself to any one interpretation of awareness per se, of the "knowledge by identity," of mystical experience: the fact that "it is beyond all ordinary concepts and language, leaves it open to a virtually infinite range of theories, explanations, modes of expressions and descriptions" (727).
+Forman labels it a 'pure consciousness event (PCE)' and Shear an 'introspective mystical experience (IME).'
+Shear goes on to describe it 'as devoid of phenomenological contents (sense perceptions, images, thoughts, emotions, sense of individual identity, etc.) whatsoever' (320).
+Earlier Stace wrote of 'a kind of consciousness which has no objects,' 'without any empirical content' (82).
+Unlike these three thinkers I would raise the possibility of our ordinary, everyday consciousness occasionally lacking focus on any particular object, thought, emotion, etc. Clearly, however, these essentialists intend something extraordinary about the nature of mystical experience.
+In 'Mystical Knowledge,' Forman does not commit himself to any one interpretation of mystical experience as awareness per se, as the 'knowledge by identity': the fact that 'it is beyond all ordinary concepts and language, leaves it open to a virtually infinite range of theories, explanations, modes of expressions and descriptions' (727).
 However, the mystics he cites consistently interpret this experience as one co-extensive with the ultimate reality behind all things.
-Following Stace, Shear sanctions bypassing the need for interpretation by positing an "extrovertive mystical experience (EME)" related to the introvertive, delineated as "awareness of this same empirically contentless, abstract, transcendental 'reality' as underlying every object in one's experience, external (trees, the sky, etc.) as well as internal (thoughts, feelings, etc.)" (320).
+Following Stace, Shear sanctions bypassing the need for interpretation by positing an 'extrovertive mystical experience (EME)' related to the introvertive, delineated as 'awareness of this same empirically contentless, abstract, transcendental 'reality' as underlying every object in one's experience, external (trees, the sky, etc.) as well as internal (thoughts, feelings, etc.)' (320).
+Thus, they maintain or assume a non-distinct or undifferentiated metaphysical reality or referent, even though we cannot properly refer to any 'object.'

 Unlike the proponents of undifferentiated unity, the other camp of essentialists stresses the metaphysical particularity and distinctness of finite human beings.
-Simoni-Wastila puts it this way: "Human beings, who by nature are finite and limited in their metaphysical boundaries, can never escape their particular natures.
-They cannot join with or become undifferentiated from God's creative oneness, unity, and simplicity" (858).
+Simoni-Wastila puts it this way:

+Human beings, who by nature are finite and limited in their metaphysical boundaries, can never escape their particular natures.
+They cannot join with or become undifferentiated from God's creative oneness, unity, and simplicity (858).

-Thus, Simoni-Wastila, along with McGinn and Idel, maintain some necessary distinction between subject and object in mystical experience.
+Thus Simoni-Wastila, along with McGinn and Idel, maintain some necessary distinction between subject and object in mystical experience.
 In so doing, they stand with most modern philosophy since Hume and Kant in insisting that consciousness is always intentional, always of something.
-I note here that James's model of perception of a wider consciousness normally subliminal to our consciousness falls under the category of mystical experience as involving an object rather than that of undifferentiated unity.
+I will note here that James' model of perception of a wider consciousness normally subliminal to our consciousness falls under the category of mystical experience as involving an object rather than that of undifferentiated unity.